- An Overview of Click Tracking Technologies

 - You can use these across pretty much any digital channel – social media, emails, even pdfs.

 - Consistency is key, though.
 Make sure everyone on your team uses the same naming conventions, or you'll end up with a data nightmare.
+Inconsistent naming, like using "Spring Sale," "spring sale," and "Spring_Sale_2024" for the same campaign, makes it impossible to accurately group data.
+This leads to fragmented reports, missed insights, and a general headache when you try to figure out what actually worked.

 UTM codes are great for broad strokes, but what if you wanna track something specific on a page?
 That's where event tracking comes in.